owod24/Cli-Cloud-File-Uploader/README.md

 To upload files to your S3 bucket using this script:

-Run the script in your terminal: ./Cli-Cloud-File-Uploader.sh.
+Run the script in your terminal: ./upload-file.sh or source upload-file.sh.
 Enter the paths of the files you wish to upload when prompted, separated by space.

 ## Roadmap